nicolezattarin/COVID19-Italy-phase2-enriched-dataset/README.md

 ## Description of the restriction regimes

-We provide data related to the restrictions imposed by the Italian government during the "phase 2" period that extends from November 2020 to the May 2020.
+We describe below the restrictions imposed by the Italian government during the "phase 2" period that extends from November 2020 to the May 2020.
 Such restrictions were applied in an attempt of containing the spread of the COVID-19 epidemic.

-Indeed the Ministry of Health and the ISS in October 2020 published a “Toolbox” for Public Health Authorities responding to the SARS-CoV-2 outbreak in Italy, based on the 8 WHO Strategic Pillars of COVID- 19 response.
+The Ministry of Health and the ISS in October 2020 published a “Toolbox” for Public Health Authorities responding to the SARS-CoV-2 outbreak in Italy, based on the 8 WHO Strategic Pillars of COVID- 19 response.
 The aim of this project was to prepare a strategy for the autumn-winter season, as described in the following document:
 [Prevention and response to COVID-19: evolution of strategy and planning in the transition phase for the autumn-winter season](https://github.com/nicolezatta/covid19-phase2-data-Italy/blob/main/COVID%2019_%20strategy_ISS_MoH.pdf).

 A compartmental strategy was adopted, differentiating the imposed restrictions in each region according to stress on the health system, number of new cases, intensive care occupancy and many other indicators (the list of which can be found in the [INDICATORS.md](https://github.com/nicolezatta/covid19-phase2-data-Italy/blob/main/reports_ISS/INDICATORS.md) file in the reports_ISS folder).